 No excuses on this one.
 It’s not too late for you and your spouse to make a New Year’s Resolution.
 If your annual New Year’s Resolution is to not make one, make an exception this year.
 If you think you have already made enough/too many resolutions, I promise you there is room for this one, too – and it just may be the only one you actually keep!

-It is an amazingly simple concept that has been chatted about over the past few of years.
+It is an amazingly simple concept that has been chatted about over the past few years.
 You may have heard it referred to as “The Jar.”
 But it could just as correctly be called The Can, The Box, or The Cool Pottery Bowl.
-My husband, Steve, and I gave it a try a couple of years ago, and enjoyed the result so much it has now be an annual tradition!
+My husband, Steve, and I gave it a try a couple of years ago, and enjoyed the result so much it has now become an annual tradition!